ABOUT JACK

 This production marked a pivotal moment in Jack’s career, as he gained invaluable experience working with dual cameras, filming on real locations, and collaborating with seasoned professional actors.
 Jack’s ability to passionately articulate his vision and ideas played a key role in securing the actors' enthusiastic involvement.

-The film received critical acclaim and was honored as a finalist at the prestigious All American High School Film Festival in New York City.
+The film received critical acclaim and was nominated for 2024 - 'Emerging Talent' finalist at the prestigious 2024 All American High School Film Festival in New York City and 2024 - ‘Outstanding Comedy’ in the Providence Cinema Arts Showcase.
 Jack was further honored with a letter of achievement from President Joe Biden, recognizing him as one of the top eight filmmakers to watch in the future.

 During Jack’s sophomore year, he decided to broaden his skill set as a director by auditioning for a role in his high school’s production of Les Misérables.
 To his delight, he was cast as Marius, a pivotal role that provided him with an unforgettable experience.
 Jack’s outstanding performance earned him a nomination for Best Supporting Actor in a High School Musical at the prestigious Jerry Herman Awards.
 Additionally, he was offered a scholarship opportunity at the New York Conservatory for Dramatic Arts—a potential path for Jack to further hone his craft and expand his artistic repertoire.